 The feedback from this product was very positive all around.
-However, there was one suggestion for improvement that a majority of the forecasters brought up.
-While they appreciated the IFR and LIFR differentiation, this also expressed a need for MVFR probability, allowing for a differentiation between that and IFR.
-These products are now being used in AWC routine operations.
+However, there was one suggestion for improvement that a majority of the forecasters mentioned.
+While they appreciated the IFR and LIFR differentiation, they also expressed a need for MVFR probabilites (not available for the AWC experiment) allowing for a differentiation between MVFR and IFR conditions.
+The Fog and Low Stratus products are now being used in AWC routine operations.